WELCOME BACK TO THE WRITING CENTER!

 Attention Writing Center Alumni

-Email Tom Denton ( email@example.com )your updated contact information if you wish to be included in the alumni directory.
-Be sure to include your current, preferred email address (and phone # for Angel registration purposes only).
-If you wish, please include a brief current bio and digital pic for our Alumni News column.
+Email Tom Denton ( email@example.com ) a brief current bio and digital pic for our Alumni News column.
 We'll be glad to post for you.
+You can, if you wish, include your updated contact information.

 Francis Dougherty ('10) Looking back at my time at Dutchess, I have no idea how I made it.
 Literally, I had to drive thirty five minutes every day, twice, to get there and back.
 And then there was the big issue: I had no car.
 For an entire semester an older man with the name Israeli Reichman drove me.
 Best pal I ever made.
 A little too hilarious.
 Other than that I relied on my mother’s brother’s father’s car.
 Or the loop bus.
 What a thrill.
 Six a.m. wake up, hour long drive, biggest headache figuring out how it works.
 Although I did polish the best essay I ever wrote on the thing.
 The WC was a huge relief.
 Taking the peer-tutor advanced composition course and tutoring for a semester kept me anchored, but most of all, it was a great space.
 Never found anything like it at Bard College, where even though the trek was an easy five miles, the sort of blessing of being in a place to work, write, and read was hard to come by: where help on an essay meant running down stairs and harassing the professors from time to time.
 Nonetheless, I left the cradle of Dutchess, and after three years finished an undergraduate degree in literature.
 Wouldn’t change a thing.